neo-ngd/neo-dapi-monorepo/packages/neo-dapi/README.md

 - `name: string` - the provider name
 - `website: string` - the provider website
 - `version: string` - the provider version
+- `dapiVersion: string` - the dapi version used by the provider
 - `compatibility: string[]` - a list of all the NEPs supported by the provider
 - `extra: object` - this object can contain any attributes specific to the provider, such as an app theme